You are here: Online Safety Parent Toolkit > Model

 As a parent, it’s normal to feel proud of your children and to want to share their milestone moments with friends and family.
 Increasingly, many parents are choosing to do this through social media as a quick and easy way to connect with friends, but did you know this makes you a sharenter?
 We’ve put together some tips to help parents share their children’s special moments online safely.

 What is ‘sharenting’?

 ‘Sharenting’ is a term used to describe parents sharing images or videos of their children online.

-Our top four tips for sharing images of your children safely:
+Our top five tips for sharing images of your children safely:

 1. Look ahead

 Whenever you want to post something online about your child, it’s worth thinking about the digital footprint you are creating for your child by posting images or other content.
 Some photos or content may seem harmless now but could lead to something more negative later.
 Think about how your child might feel about the content you’re sharing once they’re older and how it may affect their future.

 2. Ask for permission

 Does the photo you’re about to post include other people’s children?
 It’s best if you ask their parents for permission before you post a photo online.
 If your children are old enough consider asking them if they’re ok for you to share it before you post a photo as well.
 Asking them for permission before you post is a great way to teach them about respect and consent online.

 3. Check your privacy settings